TryGhost/Ghost/.github/CONTRIBUTING.md

 you get started quickly and easily.
 If you need help with anything, please come visit our [slack community](https://ghost.org/slack).
 Thank you for stopping by!

 **Note:**
-The [LTS branch](https://github.com/TryGhost/Ghost/tree/lts) keeps track of our long term support for Ghost 0.X.
+The [LTS branch](https://github.com/TryGhost/Ghost/tree/lts) keeps track of our long term support for Ghost 0.11.X.
-We have released `1.0` beta and this lives now in the [master branch](https://github.com/TryGhost/Ghost/tree/master).
+We are working on `1.0` and this lives now in the [master branch](https://github.com/TryGhost/Ghost/tree/master).

 **Quick Links:**
 - [documentation](http://docs.ghost.org)